OA and National Budget Processes

 Budget presentation table

-Table 1 presents the standard format for demonstrating ocean economy contribution in national budget submissions.
+Table 1 presents the standard format for presenting ocean economy contribution in national budget submissions.
 This format directly implements the four-row structure specified in Section 3.3 of this Circular and is populated using the indicators derived in Steps 4-6 above.

-Table 1: Ocean economy contribution -- budget presentation format
+Table 1: Ocean economy contribution—budget presentation format

 | Indicator | Ocean economy | National total | Ocean share (%) |